1monalisa1/01-FinTech-Case-Study/README.md

 		* While Shopping
 			* Home / Landing Page:  Top strip banners introduce Klarna.
 			* Search / Category Page:  Personalized payment promotions are integrated on the search page.
-			* Product Page:  Show personalized payment promotionals with each product.
+			* Product Page:  Show personalized payment promotions with each product.
 			* Card Page:  Cart placements show the promotional price for the entire cart.
 			* Checkout Page:  Payment selector & checkout widget explain Klarna in simple terms during a one-click checkout.
 			* Pre-qualification Banners:  Help customers know how likely they are to receive credit.